-In accordance with the Drug-Free Schools and Communities Act Amendments of 1989, 34 CFR Part 86, this institution is hereby declared a drug- and alcohol-free college and workplace.
-For more information visit The U. S. Department of Education's Higher Education Center for Alcohol and Other Drug Prevention website at edc.org/hec.
+In accordance with the Drug-Free Schools and Communities Act (34 CFR Part 85), Rasmussen College campuses are hereby declared a drug-free college and workplace.
+For more information visit The U. S. Department of Education's Higher Education Center for Alcohol and Other Drug Prevention website at www.edc.org/.

-Students and Employees are prohibited from the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance or alcohol anywhere on property belonging to the College including grounds, parking areas, anywhere within the building(s), or while participating in College-related activities.
-Students and Employees who violate this policy will be subject to disciplinary action up to and including expulsion or termination of employment.
+Students are prohibited from the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance or alcohol anywhere on property belonging to the College including but not limited to grounds, parking areas, or anywhere within the building(s); or while participating in College-related activities including but not limited to clinical, externship, or practicum experiences.
+Students who violate this policy will be subject to disciplinary action up to and including expulsion or termination of enrollment.

-As a condition of employment, employees must abide by the terms of this policy or the College will take one or more of the following actions within 30 days with respect to any employee who violates this policy by:
+As a condition of enrollment, students must abide by the terms of this policy or the College will take one or more of the following actions within 30 days with respect to any student who violates this policy by:

-- 1. Reporting the violation to law enforcement officials - 2.
-Taking appropriate disciplinary action against such employee, up to and including expulsion or termination of employment. - 3.
-Requiring such employee to participate in a substance abuse rehabilitation program approved for such purposes by a federal, state, local health, law enforcement, or other appropriate agency.
+- 1. Reporting the violation to law enforcement officials. - 2.
+Taking appropriate disciplinary action against such student, up to and including expulsion or termination of enrollment. - 3.
+Requiring such student to participate in a substance abuse rehabilitation program approved for such purposes by a federal, state, local health, law enforcement, or other appropriate agency.